readwritetools/rwt-nested-menu/readme.md

 #### Menu template

-Each intended menu element should be defined (in the file specified in the sourceref attribute) as an HTML anchor tag <a>.
+Each intended menu element should be defined (in the file specified in the sourceref attribute) as an HTML anchor tag.
 There are two types of elements, distinguished by classname: `group` and `item`. *Item* elements should have an `href` attribute referencing its target document. *Group* elements should not include an `href` attribute.